AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 Before you use or configure this capability, ensure the following:

-* The users are part of appropriate user groups on each deployment.
+* The users are part of the appropriate user groups on each deployment.
-* For Adobe Experience Manager deployment types, one of the supported criteria is met. [!DNL Experience Manager] 6.5 [!DNL Assets] works with [!DNL Experience Manager] as a Cloud Service.
+* For [!DNL Adobe Experience Manager] deployment types, one of the supported criteria is met. [!DNL Experience Manager] 6.5 [!DNL Assets] works with [!DNL Experience Manager] as a Cloud Service.
 For more information, see [Connected Assets functionality in Experience Manager as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/admin/use-assets-across-connected-assets-instances.html).

   | |[!DNL Sites] as a Cloud Service | [!DNL Experience Manager] 6.5 [!DNL Sites] on AMS| [!DNL Experience Manager] 6.5 [!DNL Sites] on-premise|
   |---|---|---|---|